 - I. Snapper A1 lifts the ball before passing it backward, B2 bats the ball away and B3 recovers the ball.
 RULING: Team A dead-ball foul, illegal snap.
 The ball remains dead because it was not put in play by a legal snap.
 Penalty Five yards from the succeeding spot.
 Team A retains possession.
 [Cited by 2-23-1-b, 2-23-1-f, 4-1-1, 7-1-5-a-1] - II.
 Snapper A1 legally begins the snap, but B2 bats the ball before A1 completes the snap, and B3 recovers the ball.
 RULING: Team B foul and the ball remains dead.
 Penalty Five yards from the succeeding spot.
 Team B may not touch the ball until it has been snapped.
 Team A retains possession.
 [Cited by 2-23-1-b, 2-23-1-f, 4-1-1, 7-1-5-a-1] - III.
 Before the snap, a Team B player crosses the neutral zone and, without making contact, continues their charge behind a Team A lineman and directly toward the quarterback or kicker.
 RULING: A Team B player who is on Team A's side of the neutral zone and is moving in a direct path toward the quarterback or kicker while they are behind an offensive lineman is considered to be interfering with Team A's formation.
-Penalty Team B deadball foul, offside.
+Penalty Team B dead-ball foul, offside.
 Five yards from the succeeding spot.
 [Cited by 2-18-2-e, 7-1-5-a-2] - IV.
 Linebacker B56 is stationary within one yard beyond the neutral zone.
 As the offense is calling its snap signals, B56 feints toward the line in an obvious attempt to induce a false start by the offense.
 RULING: Dead-ball foul, delay of game.
 Five-yard penalty at the succeeding spot.
-[Cited by 7-1-5-a-4]
+[Cited by 7-1-5-a-4] - V. 3/2 @ B-45.
+Team A is in formation and the snap is imminent.
+The QB is in shotgun formation and is using a clap as a starting signal.
+A Team B (a) squad member; (b) assistant coach claps causing the Team A wideout to false start or the snapper to snap the ball.
+RULING: Dead-ball foul, delay of game for disconcerting signals [S21] for both (a) and (b).
+Team A will have 1/10 @ B-40.
+The rule states that no person subject to the rules may call defensive signals that simulate the sound or cadence of, or otherwise interfere with, offensive starting signals.
+The rule covers squad members or coaches that clap when the snap is imminent and could cause the offense to false start.
+[Cited by 7-1-5-a-5]